doriantaylor/js-markup-mixup/README.md

 Many years ago, [I](https://doriantaylor.com/) wrote a Perl module called [Role::Markup::XML](https://metacpan.org/pod/Role::Markup::XML).
-I did this because I had a lot of XML to generate, and was dissatisfied with what was currently on offer.
-Then I wrote [a version for Ruby](https://www.rubydoc.info/gems/xml-mixup/).
-Now I have a lot of XML to generate using JavaScript.
-As with the others, here are the key
+I did this because I had a lot of markup to generate, I sure as heck wasn't going to use a bare DOM API, and I was dissatisfied with the terse generators currently on offer.
+Then [I solved the same problem for Ruby](https://www.rubydoc.info/gems/xml-mixup/). _Now_ I have a lot of X/HTML to generate using JavaScript, and I have apparenetly cultivated a habit.
+As with the other two, here are the key behaviours:
-behaviours:

-### Write markup like you're writing code
+### Write markup like you're writing data structures, because you are

 You sketch out the markup using ordinary `Object`s and `Array`s, which you can subsequently address and manipulate with ordinary subscript